Images of quantum representations of mapping class groups and Dupont-Guichardet-Wigner quasi-homomorphisms: Introduction and statements

-The second part of the present paper is devoted to applications of these methods to the study of the quantum representations.
-Let us introduce more terminology.
-Set $s_{p,g}$ for the number of simple non-compact factors of the semi-simple Lie group $\mathbb G_p$.
-We also write $s_{p,g}^{\ast}$ for the number of such factors of non-zero signature i.e. of the form $SU(m,n)$ with $1 \leq m<n$.
-Each simple factor is associated to a primitive root of unity $\zeta$ of order $p$.
-Those $\zeta$ corresponding to non-compact simple factors or to non-compact with non-zero signature, will be called non-compact roots and respectively non-compact roots of non-zero signature.
-Denote also by $r_{p,g}$ the minimal number of normal generators of $\ker \ro_p$ (i.e. of $\ker \ro_{p,\zeta}$, for any primitive $\zeta$) within $\widetilde{M_g}^{\rm u}$, namely the minimum number of relations one needs to add in order to obtain the quotient $\ro_p(\widetilde{M_g}^{\rm u})$.
+To state this properly we need more notation.
+Set $s_{p,g}$ for the number of simple non-compact factors of the semi-simple Lie group $\mathbb G_{p,g}(\R)$.
+We also write $s_{p,g}^{\ast}$ for the number of such factors of non-zero signature i.e. of the form $SU(m,n)$ with $m\neq n$, $mn\neq 0$.
+Each simple factor is associated to a primitive root of unity $\zeta$ of order $2p$ having positive imaginary part.
+Those $\zeta$ corresponding to non-compact simple factors or non-compact with non-zero signature will be called {\em non-compact roots} and respectively {\em non-compact roots of non-zero signature}.
+Denote also by $r_{p,g}$ the minimal number (possibly infinite) of normal generators of $\ker \ro_p$ within $\widetilde{M_g}^{\rm u}$, namely the minimum number of relators to be added in order to obtain the quotient $\ro_p(\widetilde{M_g}^{\rm u})$.